VForWaTer/hydrobox/docs/examples/discharge.rst

 The first output line shows the first five exceeding probabilities, while the second line shows the last five values.
-The output as :py:class:`numpy.ndarray` is especially useful when the output shall be directed into another analysis function or is used inside a workflow engine.
-This way the plotting and styling can be adepted to the use-case.
+The output as :py:class:`numpy.ndarray` is especially useful when the output is directed into another analysis function or is used inside a workflow engine.
+This way the plotting and styling can be adapted to the use-case.

-However, in case you are using the tools in a pure Python environment, most tools can be directly used for plotting.
-At the current stage, ``matplotlib`` is the only plotting possibility.
+However, in case you are using hydrobox in a pure Python environment, most tools can be directly used for plotting.
+At the current stage ``matplotlib`` is the only plotting possibility.

 Plot the result